SC Corinthians Paulista: Other rivalries

 Derby dos Invictos (Derby of the Undefeated), Corinthians and Portuguesa is a crosstown rivalry.
 Corinthians vs Ponte Preta is an in-state rivalry that peaked in the 1977 Campeonato Paulista final, which led to Ponte Preta's greatest Paulista Finish (runner-up).
 Classico das Multidões (Classic of The Masses) is an inter-state rivalry pegging the two most supported teams in Brazil: Corinthians and Flamengo.
-Corinthians and Vasco led to great match ups and some rivalry recently, mostly after Vasco winning the Brasileirão in 1997 and 2000, and Corinthians in 1998 and 1999.
-Their greatest match coincided with the first FIFA Club World Cup in 2000, with a Corinthians victory in the penalty shootout.
-Corinthians also won the 2011 Brasileirão in the last round of the season, two points over the runners-up Vasco.
-Corinthians saved Vasco from their usual runner-up fate by defeating the cariocas in 2012 Libertadores Quarter-finals.
+Corinthians and Vasco led to great match ups and some rivalry recently, mostly after Vasco winning the Campeonato Brasileiro Série A in 1997 and 2000, and Corinthians in 1998 and 1999.
+Their greatest match coincided with the 2000 FIFA Club World Cup final, with a Corinthians victory in the penalty shootout.
+Corinthians also won the 2011 Campeonato Brasileiro Série A in the last round of the season, two points over Vasco.
+Corinthians and Vasco arrived as favorites to win the 2012 Copa Libertadores, but ended up facing each other in the quarterfinals, won by Corinthians and who would eventually win the competition.